marijnh/Eloquent-JavaScript/00_intro.md

 {{index "programming style", "best practices"}}

-Many programmers believe
-that this complexity is best managed by using only a small set of well-understood techniques in their programs.
-They have composed strict rules (“best practices”) prescribing the form programs should have, and the more zealous among them will consider those who go outside of this safe little zone to be _bad_ programmers.
+Some programmers believe that this complexity is best managed by using only a small set of well-understood techniques in their programs.
+They have composed strict rules ("best practices") prescribing the form programs should have, and carefully stay within their safe little zone.

-{{index experiment, learning}}
+{{index experiment}}

-What hostility to the richness of programming—to try to reduce it to something straightforward and predictable, to place a taboo on all the weird and beautiful programs!
-The landscape of programming techniques is enormous, fascinating in its diversity, and still largely unexplored.
-It is certainly dangerous going, luring the inexperienced programmer into all kinds of confusion, but that only means you should proceed with caution and keep your wits about you.
-As you learn there will always be new challenges and new territory to explore.
-Programmers who refuse to keep exploring will stagnate, forget their joy, and get bored with their craft.
+This is not only boring, it is also ineffective.
+New problems often require new solutions.
+The field of programming is young and still developing rapidly, and is varied enough to have space for wildly different approaches.
+There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
+A sense of what a good program looks like is developed in practice, not learned from a list of rules.

 ## Why language matters

 {{index "programming language", "machine code", "binary data"}}

-In the
-beginning, at the birth of computing, there were no programming languages.
+In the beginning, at the birth of computing, there were no programming languages.
 Programs looked something like this:

 ```{lang: null}